 In May, Foundation board and staff members convened in Seattle for our 2019 annual learning retreat.
 We focused on this guiding question: How is self-determination expressed in the culturally grounded work of our grantees in Native communities, communities of color, immigrant and refugee communities, and people in rural areas near Seattle?
 Meeting and interacting with the team at Ventures—including Beto Yarce, executive director—helped build a 360-degree answer to that question.

 Ventures uses funding from our Enterprise Development portfolio to provide entrepreneurs in underserved communities with access to business loans.
 As Beto describes, Ventures builds confidence and competence for the individuals it serves, helping those individuals set their own terms for success.

 The Ventures piece is the first in a series of five.
-In the coming weeks, check back for additional short videos featuring other Seattle-area grantee partners: Byrd Barr Place, Chief Seattle Club, Social Justice Fund Northwest, and Washington Immigrant Solidarity Network.
+The following videos feature other Seattle-area grantee partners: Byrd Barr Place, Chief Seattle Club, Social Justice Fund Northwest, and Washington Immigrant Solidarity Network.

 Learning Video Series: Insights and Innovations from Five Seattle Grantees